 1.11.6.
-Acceptance of Gifts or Donations by the TWC
+Acceptance of Gifts or Donations by TWC

-Employees should exercise caution prior to accepting any gift from any outside party on behalf of the TWC.
-Please note that gifts may take the form of virtually any tangible item or service of value, including but not limited to travel, lodging and meals.
-To the extent that a gift made to the TWC, including an employee of the TWC, has a value in excess of \$500, the Commission must acknowledge the acceptance of the gift during an open meeting held not later than the 90th day after the date the gift is accepted.
-Regardless of the value of a proposed gift to be made to the TWC, employees are strongly encouraged to seek review, in advance, from the TWC's Office of General Counsel in order to ensure that no conflict exists.
-See the Acceptance of Gifts and Donations to and by the Texas Workforce Commission policy for more information.
+Employees should exercise caution prior to accepting any gift from any outside party on behalf of TWC.
+Please note that gifts may take the form of virtually any tangible item or service of value, including but not limited to travel, lodging, and meals.
+As noted above, if a third party is paying for a TWC employee's travel, this may be considered a gift, and the Third Party Travel Reimbursement form applies.
+To the extent that a gift made to TWC, including an employee of TWC, has a value in excess of \$500, the Commission must acknowledge the acceptance of the gift during an open meeting held not later than the 90th day after the date the gift is accepted.
+Regardless of the value of a proposed gift to be made to TWC, employees are strongly encouraged to seek review, in advance, from TWC's Office of General Counsel to ensure that no conflict exists.